R Switch Statement

 print(paste("Addition of two numbers is: ", number1 + number2))

-If user enters – as operator then following statement will be printed
+If the user enters – as an operator, then the following line will print.

 print(paste("Subtraction of two numbers is: ", number1 - number2))

-When user enters * as operator then below statement will be printed
+When the user enters * as an operator, then the below message is printed.

 print(paste("Multiplication of two numbers is: ", number1 * number2)